joyeecheung/v8-mat/README.md

-# Eclipse Memory Analyzer port for V8 heap snapshots
+# Automatic leak detection for V8 heap snapshots

 This project implements the algorithm used by the [Eclipse Memory Analyzer](https://www.eclipse.org/mat/) on V8 heap snapshots to automatically detect leak suspects in JavaScript processes.
 It